Al Hibbler: Career

-He stayed with Ellington for almost eight years, and featured on a range of Ellington standards, including "Do Nothin' Til You Hear From Me", the words for which were written specifically for him and which reached #6 on the Billboard pop chart (and #1 for eight weeks on the "Harlem Hit Parade") in 1944, "I Ain't Got Nothin' But the Blues," and "I'm Just a Lucky So-and-So".
+He stayed with Ellington for almost eight years, and featured on a range of Ellington standards, including "Do Nothin' Til You Hear From Me", the words for which were written specifically for him and which reached No. 6 on the Billboard pop chart (and No. 1 for eight weeks on the "Harlem Hit Parade") in 1944, "I Ain't Got Nothin' But the Blues," and "I'm Just a Lucky So-and-So".
 Although Hibbler's style was described as "mannered", "over-stated", and "full of idiosyncrasies" and "bizarre vocal pyrotechnics", he was also considered "undoubtedly the best" of Ellington's male vocalists.
 While with Ellington, Hibbler won the Esquire New Star Award in 1947 and the Down Beat award for Best Band Vocalist in 1949.

 Hibbler left Ellington's band in 1951 after a dispute over his wages.
 He then recorded with various bands including those of Johnny Hodges and Count Basie, and for various labels including Mercury and Norgran, a subsidiary of Verve Records, for whom he released an LP, Al Hibbler Favorites, in 1953.
 In 1954 he released a more successful album, Al Hibbler Sings Duke Ellington, and in 1955, he started recording with Decca Records, with immediate success.
-His biggest hit was "Unchained Melody", which reached #3 on the US pop chart, sold over one million copies, and was awarded a gold disc.
-Hibbler's version also reached #2 in the UK Singles Chart, becoming his only chart hit in the United Kingdom.
+His biggest hit was "Unchained Melody", which reached No. 3 on the US pop chart, sold over one million copies, and was awarded a gold disc.
+Hibbler's version also reached No. 2 in the UK Singles Chart, becoming his only chart hit in the United Kingdom.
 Its success led to network appearances, including a live jazz club remote on NBC's Monitor.
 Other hits were "He" (1955), "11th Hour Melody" and "Never Turn Back" (both in 1956).
 "After the Lights Go Down Low" (also in 1956) was his last top ten hit.